Hello and welcome!

 A brief professional timeline

-2016–17: During my post-baccalaureate year, I worked as a research intern at the University of Wisconsin – Madison for Dr. Prashant P. Sharma.
-In the Sharma Lab, I performed typical evo-devo lab technician duties, maintained colonies of arthropod model organisms (e.g., Gryllus bimaculatus, Oncopeltus fasciatus, Parasteatoda tepidariorum), and harvested insect embryos at various stages of development.
+2016–17: As a research intern in Dr. Prashant Sharma’s lab at the University of Wisconsin – Madison, I performed typical evo-devo lab technician duties, maintained colonies of arthropod model organisms (e.g., Gryllus bimaculatus, Oncopeltus fasciatus, Parasteatoda tepidariorum), and harvested insect embryos at various stages of development.
 I also learned fundamentals of evolutionary developmental biology such as cloning and RNAi.
 My independent research focus was the historical biogeography of the little-studied harvester (daddy long legs) family Assamiidae (Opiliones: Laniatores).